 There are two airports in both Mumbai and Delhi, the International and the Domestic.
 There are fairly frequent flights by many airlines from Delhi directly to Udaipur, and the cost is about USD $120 one-way.

-From the Maharana Pratap Airport you take a “pre-paid” taxi to your hotel.
-Cost will be approximately Rs 400.
+From the Maharana Pratap Airport you take a “pre-paid” taxi to your hotel in the Old City.
+Cost will be approximately Rs 600.

 Getting to Udaipur by train

 From Mumbai, the train trip is quite long and direct travel between Mumbai and Udaipur may only operate three days a week.
 Check with a tour guide in Mumbai.

 From Delhi, train travel to Udaipur is excellent, and takes only 12 hours from the suburb “Nizamuddin” to Udaipur.
 There are several travel sleeper classes, a/c and non a/c.
 If you travel second class non-a/c you will need to provide your own bed-sheet.
 Train food is usually clean, inexpensive but not very tasty (except for the tomato soup at Rs 20 for a small paper cup.)
 Stops along the way vary in length and getting off the train is not really recommended (by Animal Aid travelers!)
 It’s impossible to tell how quickly the train will start back up.